-We tried out the retro-styled Kodak phone you totally missed at CES 2017
+Kodak Ektra Android smartphone enters U.S. with a lower price, updated camera

 Kodak has a phone.
-You heard that right — everyone’s favorite old camera company is finally in the mobile market with the Kodak ‘Ektra.’
-It is an Android phone with a giant 21-megapixel cam on the rear, and it’s built to mimic a point-and-shoot camera.
+You heard that right — everyone’s favorite old camera company is in the mobile market with the Kodak Ektra.
+It’s an Android phone with a giant 21-megapixel cam on the rear, and it’s built to mimic a point-and-shoot camera.

-The company announced the phone back in 2014, but we should point out that the device simply licenses the Kodak brand name.
-It’s actually made by a tech company called Bullitt Group.
+The company announced the phone in October 2016, and the phone is actually made by a tech company called Bullitt Group.
+Kodak assures us that the device “was a joint effort between Bullitt Group and Kodak,” and that the Kodak team was heavily involved in the Ektra’s design and development.

-We made some time at CES 2017 to play around with the device — our first impressions aren’t too positive, but let’s take a closer look.
+The Kodak Ektra has been available in Europe for a few months already, but the company is finally bringing it to the U.S. While our first impressions at CES weren’t entirely positive, Bullitt Group told Digital Trends the launch in the U.S. was delayed a little to address some concerns such as the price point and shutter lag experienced in the camera.
+The shutter lag fix comes via a software update, which will be issued to European devices as well, and it will also bring several other new features and improvements such as RAW file support, improved face detection performance, and enhanced low-light performance.

 Nostalgic design

-Note: Update: Kodak and Bullitt Group are bringing the Kodak Ektra to the U.S. with a lower price tag and an improved camera.
-By Julian Chokkattu.